robbiet480/ansible-role-logstash-forwarder/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-The central Logstash server/port to which logstash-forwarder should connect.
+The central Logstash server/port to which logstash-forwarder should connect:

     logstash_forwarder:
       servers:
         - host: localhost
           port: 5000

-The location and filename of the SSL certificate logstash-forwarder will use to authenticate to the logstash server.
+The location and filename of the SSL CA certificate logstash-forwarder will use to authenticate to the logstash server:

     logstash_forwarder:
       ssl:
         dir: /etc/pki/logstash
+        ca_crt: logstash-forwarder-example.ca.crt

+You can also provide the client key and certificate:

+    logstash_forwarder:
+      ssl:
+        dir: /etc/pki/logstash
+        ca_crt: logstash-forwarder-example.ca.crt
+        client_key: logstash-forwarder-example.key
-        crt: logstash-forwarder-example.crt
+        client_crt: logstash-forwarder-example.crt

 Configuration of files monitored by logstash-forwarder.
 You can add more sets of files by adding to the list with another set of files; see `defaults/main.yml` for an example.